AROUND FROBENIUS DISTRIBUTIONS AND RELATED TOPICS IV

 Abstract: Benford's law is a phenomenon about the first digits of the numbers in data sets.
 In particular, the leading digits does not exhibit uniform distribution as might be naively expected, but rather, the digit $1$ appears the most, followed by $2, 3$, and so on until $9$.
 In this talk, I will discuss my recent joint work with Xiannan Li, Paul Pollack and Akash Sigha Roy on a criterion to determine whether a real multiplicative function is a Benford sequence.
 The criterion implies that the divisor functions and Hecke eigenvalues of newforms, such as Ramanujan tau function, are Benford.
 In contrast to earlier work, our approach is based on Halasz's Theorem.

-• Alexandre de Faveri (Institute for Advanced Study, USA)
+• Alexandre de Faveri (Stanford University, USA)

 • Florent Jouve (Université de Bordeaux, France)